DenchiSoft/VTubeStudio/README.md

 Optionally, you can provide `mixWithSceneLightingColor` between 0 and 1.
 If provided, this will determine how the tint color is mixed with the scene lighting system color (see [here](https://github.com/DenchiSoft/VTubeStudio/wiki/Display-Light-Overlay) for more info on that).
 If it's set to 1, your provided color value will overwrite the value set by the scene lighting completely.
 Setting it to 0 will make the scene lighting color overwrite your provided color.
 Anything in between will mix the two colors.
 If scene lighting is off, this has no effect.
 If you don't provide `mixWithSceneLightingColor`, it's set to 1 per default, meaning your provided color will overwrite the scene lighting completely.

 All arrays included in the `"artMeshMatcher"` object are optional.
 If you include them, it will select ArtMeshes based on whether or not the ArtMesh names or tags match any of the given strings exactly or contain them (when using the `"nameContains"`/`"tagContains"` arrays).
 The `"artMeshNumber"` array lets you select ArtMeshes based on their order within the model.
 If you just want to tint the whole model, don't include any of the matcher arrays and instead set `"tintAll"` to true.
+The `artMeshGroupIDExact` array lets you select all ArtMeshes that are in one or more of the given [ArtMesh/Layer Groups](https://github.com/DenchiSoft/VTubeStudio/wiki/ArtMesh-Groups).

 When the session is disconnected, all ArtMeshes that have been tinted in this session will be reset to their default (fully opaque white).
 When multiple plugins/sessions overwrite the color of an ArtMesh, it will have the color set by the most recent request.